jfo/weblog/content/post/how-zig-do.md

 I've only covered a very small amount of Zig's syntax and features here, there are a lot of exciting changes coming to the language in 0.2.0 and beyond!
-It's also worht noting that Zig has wildly diverging compile modes that optimize for different things... all of the compilations I've done here have been in debug mode, which optimizes for safety checks and fast compile times to make iterating easy!
+It's also worth noting that Zig has wildly diverging compile modes that optimize for different things... all of the compilations I've done here have been in debug mode, which optimizes for safety checks and fast compile times to make iterating easy!
 There are also currently `--release-fast` mode, and